Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Introduction

 At the same time, path prediction is inherently a real-time task with a demand for one single accurate prediction for all subjects of interest at any point of time \cite{mendieta2021carpe, 2020gripplus}.
-However, many existing path predictions rely on a spectrum of predictions with significantly large model sizes.
+However, many existing path predictions rely on a spectrum of predictions with significantly large model sizes that heavily occupy the storage and computational power of edge devices.
 Most works in this context predict multiple future trajectories and choose the best to assess their accuracy and performance \cite{yue2022human, mangalam2021goals, wong2021view}.
-Predicting the spectrum of possibilities and picking the best one makes the real-world implementation for real-world applications with the demand for a single prediction per each subject infeasible.
+Predicting a spectrum of possibilities and picking the best one makes the real-world implementation of such models infeasible and fruitless.

-This paper introduces Pishgu\footnote{Pishgu means fortune teller in the Persian language.}, a domain-agnostic path prediction approach for a wide range of applications.
-Similar to \cite{mendieta2021carpe, liu2022multi}, Pishgu borrows Graph Isomorphism Network (GIN) \cite{xu2018powerful} formulation for capturing the relative information between subjects.
-In addition to GIN, Pishgu goes further by leveraging attention mechanisms to create robustness against noisy data, a large number of parallel path predictions, and environmental alterations.
-With this, Pishgu sets a new state-of-the-art (SotA) for two important path prediction domains, vehicle bird's-eye view, and pedestrian high-angle view.
-In the vehicle domain, Pishgu achieves up to 2$\times$ improvement in Root Mean Squared Error and a 1.7$\times$ and 2.5$\times$ improvements in Average Displacement Error (ADE) and Final Displacement Error (FDE) respectively, when compared to the current SotA approach.
-In the pedestrian high-angle view domain, Pishgu is able to improve both ADE and FDE by 1.3$\times$.
-Additional evaluation on real-world embedded processors demonstrates Pishgu's suitability for real-time applications, with a sample latancy across all domains under 4 milliseconds.
-In the pedestrian domain, Pishgu achieves between 50 and 190 FPS on the embedded processors.
+This paper introduces Pishgu, a universal path prediction architecture for various applications.
+Using a single architecture for multiple domains is a step toward solving a significant challenge in developing CPS applications and ensures better utilization of edge devices' limited storage capacity and computational power.
+Pishgu borrows Graph Isomorphism Network (GIN) \cite{xu2018powerful} formulation for capturing and modeling the relative information between subjects.
+In addition to GIN, Pishgu goes further by leveraging efficient attention mechanisms to create robustness against noisy data, a large number of parallel path predictions, and environmental alterations and help the predictor to focus on more informative features.
+With this, Pishgu sets a new State-of-the-Art (SotA) for two crucial path prediction domains, vehicle bird's-eye view and pedestrian high-angle view.
+We do not evaluate Pishgu for the vehicle high-angle domain due to the lack of high-angle vehicle trajectory datasets.
+In the vehicle domain, Pishgu achieves up to 2$\times$ improvement in Root Mean Squared Error (RMSE) and 1.7$\times$ and 2.5$\times$ improvements in Average Displacement Error (ADE) and Final Displacement Error (FDE), respectively, when compared to the current SotA approach.
+In the pedestrian high-angle view domain, Pishgu can improve ADE and FDE by 1.3$\times$.
+Additional evaluation on real-world embedded platforms demonstrates Pishgu's suitability for real-time CPS applications, with the sample latency across all domains under four milliseconds.
+Pishgu achieves between 50 and 190 FPS in the pedestrian domain on embedded platforms.

 In summary, this paper has the following contributions: